 It's also important to get checked out by a doctor or sports medicine specialist if you experience any pain, swelling, or other symptoms in the area of a previous injury.
 These could be signs that the injury has not fully healed and may require further treatment.
 If left untreated, a previous injury can increase your risk of sustaining more injuries even further.

-Use Proper Technique
+6. Use Proper Technique

-It's important to use proper technique when participating in any physical activity.
+It's important to use proper techniques when participating in any physical activity.
 This means using the right form and following any safety rules that are in place.
 For example, if you're playing football, be sure to properly tackle an opponent using your shoulder, not your head.
 Ignoring these rules doesn't just put you at an increased risk for injury: it increases the risk for other players around you as well.

 Young athletes: If you're unsure if you have the proper training needed to safely participate in a particular sport, talk to your coach or another trusted adult.
 They can help you get the guidance you need to prevent injuries before they happen.

-Listen to Your Body
+7. Listen to Your Body

 Last but not least, it's important to listen to your body and pay attention to any pain or discomfort you may be feeling.
 This is especially true if you're participating in a new activity or trying to push yourself to a new level of performance.